Amaya is an illustrator, author, and fan of all things art. She lives in small-town Ontario, Canada, with her mom, dad, two sisters, and dog Jax.

 Author Visit FAQ for Schools

 Amaya is flexible with this and can accommodate what works best for your school.
 She won't mind spending a few hours at the school and sharing with multiple smaller groups.
-We find that students may feel more comfortable asking questions when the age gap isn't too wide.
+We find that students may feel more comfortable asking questions when the age gap isn't too wide, but she does best with a maximum of two or three groups in total.

 We are grateful for the opportunity to share Amaya's book and her journey with the hope of inspiring her peers.
 We do not have a set fee, but schools generally offer an honorarium for which we provide an invoice.
-The average honorarium is $200.
+The average honorarium is $200 and $50 for each additional session.